Stalking the Elusive Retained Recruiter

 Assuming You Make Us Money.
 Gracing an executive recruiter with your presence and assuming that there is a payday in it for the retained executive recruiter is wrong-headed.
 Moreover, it suggests you really haven’t arrived at the senior executive level because you clearly don’t understand how retained executive search works.
 Remember, retained executive recruiters don’t get paid to place you.
 Consequently, as awesome as you are, your awesomeness will not motivate a recruiter to get to know you.
 Our world already consists of the best-of-the-best.
 You must find common ground and cultivate a real relationship.
 You must become genuinely interested in getting to know the executive recruiter the same way you wish he or she would show interest in you.

 Assuming We Will Market You.
 Don’t assume that a retained executive search consultant will market you to multiple employers to get you the best offer.
 Because we are retained by a single employer, presenting you to other employers at the same time — so-called parallel processing — represents a conflict-of-interest and is considered unethical.
-No candidate, once developed and submitted to a client company, should be referred to a different client until the original client has closed out the candidate.
+No candidate that has been presented client company should be referred to a different client until the original client has closed out the candidate.
 Since contingency recruiters are not retained, they do market candidates to multiple employers at the same time.
 They do it to maximize the chances of a placement and getting paid.
 However, they only market so-called MPCs — Most Placeable Candidates — and focus on lower level roles.

 Behaving Badly as a Candidate.
 Retained executive recruiters will eliminate you from consideration — if not from their very lives — if you treat them or their clients badly.
 Remember, executive recruiters are paid to assess your leadership and communication abilities.
 So if you fail to communicate promptly or if you lack the executive ability to navigate the recruiting process without screwing it up — then you have proven yourself unworthy of the executive suite.
 Consequently, standing up a recruiter or client; failing to stay engaged and communicate promptly and professionally; lying or refusing to disclose mistakes you’ve made in your career; failing to set expectations or disclose the stage and nature conversations with other employers; or saying you’d relocate when, at the end of the day, your children would never talk to you again — that kind of behavior destroys your credibility with retained executive recruiters.
 When you burn bridges with retained recruiters, you cut off your access to elite opportunities.